jcorbin/soc/stream.md

 - [cmd/soc]
   - init command
-  - [dev] outline list command
   - today rollover
   - delete cmd/poc; cleanup

 ## Done

+- [cmd/soc]
+  - released the list command prototype with initial ui/testing/storage infra
+  - got the ui test to a nice place over a step compiler/interpreter

 # 2020-07-24

 - [cmd/soc]
-  - [dev] list command now wiried up and working; TODO test it
+  - [dev] list command now wired up and working; TODO test it
   - [dev] started refactoring ui test case setup: is now reusable for the list command, still have a ways to go towards a proper mini interpreter for an integration test scenario